pbouda/ubrew-site/content/pages/developers/ubrewkit.md

 We will install the Raspberry binaries in the next step.

-# Step 3: Install μbrew development kit
+# Step 3: Build μbrew development kit

 The μbrew development kit consists of a config file for [Buildroot](http://buildroot.net/) and some scripts to install V-Play and